Petronas: 20th century

-The former chief minister of Sarawak, Abdul Rahman Ya'kub was the first one who proposed the idea of Malaysia setting up an oil company in 1965, when he was the federal lands and mines minister.
+The former Sarawak Chief Minister, Abdul Rahman Ya'kub was the first one who proposed the idea of Malaysia setting up an oil company in 1965, when he was the Deputy Federal Lands and Mines Minister.
 It was due to the pressure of the Sarawak people who sought to clarify the exact boundaries of Sarawak territorial waters.
 In fact, since the formation of Malaysia in 1963, the issue of territorial waters of Sabah and Sarawak has not been fully addressed, thus leaving its interpretation wide open.
 The Sarawak government has declared that the territorial waters extend well beyond the three-mile limit defined by the Malaysian federal government.
-However, Abdul Rahman Ya'kub was reminded of Tun Abdul Razak's act of installing him as the chief minister of Sarawak.
+However, Abdul Rahman was reminded of Abdul Razak Hussein's act of installing him as the Sarawak Chief Minister.
 Therefore, Rahman decided to keep the conflict as low profile as possible.
-Rahman's nephew, Abdul Taib Mahmud assumed the role of federal land and mines minister after Rahman became the chief minister of Sarawak.
+Rahman's nephew, Abdul Taib Mahmud assumed the role of Federal Deputy Land and Mines Minister after Rahman became Education Minister and later, the Sarawak Chief Minister.
 Taib believed in the sharing of oil royalties between the state and the federal government.
 During the time, the oil mining activities in Sarawak were still under the exclusive control of Shell.
-Taib Mahmud initially suggested allowing independent contractors to market government oil.
+Taib initially suggested allowing independent contractors to market government oil.
 Taib found a Lebanese trader to purchase the Malaysian oil, however, the contractor defaulted on payments, resulting in US$4 million loss.
 A government hydrocarbon committee was later set up.
-Taib Mahmud visited Indonesia and had a discussion with Pertamina (Indonesian state-owned oil and gas company).
-Taib suggested that Malaysia to scrap the concession system and replace it with production sharing agreement.
-However, there were no laws that allow Malaysia to take back the concessions without paying compensations to foreign oil companies.
-Despite this, Taib decided to set up a statutory body named "HIKMA" (Hidrokarbon Malaysia), which would have total rights of oil found in the territorial waters of Sabah and Sarawak.
-However, Rahman Ya'kub protested his nephew decision and threatened the federal government to court if Sarawak were to left out of this oil deal.
-Tengku Razaleigh Hamzah (chairman of Perbadanan Nasional Berhad (Pernas)) visited Rahman at the latter private residence.
+Taib visited Indonesia and had a discussion with the Indonesian state-owned oil and gas company, Pertamina.
+Taib suggested that Malaysia scrap the concession system and replace it with a production sharing agreement.
+However, there were no laws that allowed Malaysia to take back the concessions without compensating foreign oil companies.
+Despite this, Taib decided to set up a statutory body named Hidrokarbon Malaysia (HIKMA; Malaysia Hydrocarbons), which would have total rights of oil found in the territorial waters of Sabah and Sarawak.
+However, Rahman protested his nephew's decision and threatened to take the federal government to court if Sarawak were to be left out of this oil deal.
+Tengku Razaleigh Hamzah, the then-chairman of Perbadanan Nasional Berhad (Pernas), visited Rahman at the latter's private residence in Kuching.
 Tengku Razaleigh suggested the formation of a company instead of a statutory body where the former would distribute profits equally between the federal and the state governments.
 Rahman agreed with the suggestion.
 Tengku Razaleigh drafted the Petroleum Development Act together with his associates in secret, as instructed by Tun Razak, and to be completed before the 1974 Malaysian general election.
-Rahman Ya'kub then telephoned Tengku Razaleigh to ask about the terms offered by the Malaysian federal government.
+Rahman then called Tengku Razaleigh to ask about the terms offered by the Malaysian federal government.
 Tengku Razaleigh then told Rahman regarding abolishment of the concession system.
 Meanwhile, 5% oil royalty will be given to the respective oil-producing states.
 Rahman agreed with the deal.